-Goal Setting

-The teacher reflects on his/her practice.

-Standards Basis: 5D, 6A, 6B

-- Consistently sets, modifies and meets short- and long-term professional goals based on self-assessment, reflection, peer and supervisor feedback, contemporary research and analysis of student learning. - Implements substantial changes in practice resulting in significant improvement in student performance. - Sets some short- and long-term professional goals based on selfassessment, reflection, peer and supervisor feedback, contemporary research and analysis of student learning.

-- Meets all professional goals resulting in improvement in practice and student performance. - Sets short- and long-term professional goals based on self-assessment, reflection and supervisor feedback. - Meets all professional goals resulting in improvement in practice and student performance. - Sets short-term goals based on self-assessment. - Meets most professional goals resulting in some visible changes in practice. - Sets low or ambiguous goals unrelated to student needs or self-assessment. - Meets few professional goals and persists in instructional practices that remain substantially unimproved over time.
+Goal Setting (Dimension 4.2) Dimension 4.2 DISTINGUISHED ACCOMPLISHED PROFICIENT DEVELOPING IMPROVEMENT NEEDED Goal Setting: The teacher reflects on his/her practice.
+Standards Basis: SD, 6A, 6B Potential Sources of Evidence: Goalsetting and professional development plan GSPD); conferences and conversations with the teacher, including the end-of-year conference; analysis of student data Consistently sets, modifies and meets short- and long-term professional goals based on self-assessment, reflection, peer and supervisor feedback, contemporary research and analysis of student learning.
+Implements substantial changes in practice resulting in significant improvement in student performance.
+Sets some short- and long- term professional goals based on self-assessment, reflection, peer and supervisor feedback, contemporary research and analysis of student learning.
+Meets all professional goals resulting in improvement in practice and student performance.
+Sets short- and long-term professional goals based on self-assessment, reflection and supervisor feedback.
+Meets all professional goals resulting in improvement in practice and student performance.
+Sets short-term goals based on self-assessment.
+Meets most professional goals resulting in some visible changes in practice.
+Sets low or ambiguous goals unrelated to student needs or self-assessment.
+Meets few professional goals and persists in instructional practices that remain substantially unimproved over time.